todogroup/governance/structure/ambassadors/ambassador-manual.md

 | Organizing or running an OSPOlogy chapter meetup | 40 |
 | PR, issue, deliverable contribution to a TODO repo or initiative | 5 - 50 |

 These are baselines.
 Final scoring may reflect quality, depth, relevance, and the evidence provided.
-Contributions may relate to more than one initiative; listing several helps our reporting but does not automatically increase points.
+Contributions may relate to more than one initiative.

 ## How to Submit a Contribution